 - Make the level of language suitable to your target audience

-- Create all content using a document outline, easiest done in Microsoft Word.
-It basically involves you using headers, paragraphs and lists to arrange your content for each page
+- Create all content using a document outline, easiest done in Microsoft Word or Google Docs.
+It basically involves you using headers (h1, h2 etc. tags), paragraphs and lists to arrange your content for each page

 - Include a minimum of 300 words per page

 - Make your title 40 to 70 characters long, and include your main keyword

 - Include your keyword, and variations of it, at least once per 100 words, ideally in the first paragraph